webstudio-is/webstudio/packages/ai/src/chains/generate/instances/generate.prompt.md

 - The JSX must be minified and therefore you must avoid indentation and new lines.
 - Don't use JSX comments.
 - Exclusively use the following components: {components}
+- Organize content in sections.
 - Use short placeholder text.
 - Don't add any prop to components!
+- Use images to make the page look more interesting.
 - Add an `alt` prop to Image instances with a description that is no longer than 32 characters.
-- For styling use a highly reusable `className` prop with the following format: `s-[number]`.
-I will add the styles later.
+- For styling add a highly reusable `className` prop to every element with the following format: `s-[number]`.
 - Don't generate CSS.
-- Organize content in sections.
-- Produce JSX that has a single root element.
+  {style}

+Start responding with ```jsx